Green Hill School (Chehalis, Washington): Features

-Students have access to a center on the grounds that provides a wide variety of physical, mental, and emotional health activities.
-Known as the Green Hill School Recreation and Wellness Center, the zero-energy building is landscaped with rain gardens and consists of gyms, a covered sports area, a swimming pool, and an indoor multi-use room.
+Students have access to a wellness center on the grounds that provides a wide variety of physical, mental, and emotional health activities.
+Known as the Green Hill School Recreation and Wellness Center, the zero-energy building is landscaped with rain gardens and consists a covered sports area, a swimming pool, an indoor multi-use room, and gymnasium that feature a basketball court and rock climbing wall.